francismaria/GalaxyWars/README.md

 ![alt text](imgs/first-uml.JPG)

 ### Design Patterns
+* Singleton: GameModel
+* Model-View-Controller : GameView / GameController / GameModel
-* Singleton : for GameModel, GameController and GameView
+* Object Pool : This was used for the bullets and the three different type of enemies.

 ---